syntaxsurge/lexlink/docs/youtube-demo-script.md

   - Evidence files: leave empty
   - Click “Raise dispute”
 - On‑screen: Show the returned Dispute ID and evidence bundle link.
-- **Voice‑over 9:** Anyone can report misuse; evidence is pinned to IPFS as a single bundle and submitted through Story’s Dispute Module.
+- **Voice‑over 9:** On the Report IP page, anyone can report misuse; evidence is pinned to IPFS as a single bundle and submitted through Story’s Dispute Module.

 ## 10) Case Manager
 - On‑screen: `/dashboard/disputes` (owner/operator session).
 - Demo inputs: No input fields unless posting counter‑evidence (skip for this demo).
-- **Voice‑over 10:** Inbox, Filed, and Watching tabs track disputes; open the new case to view evidence, liveness, and resolution status; owners can add counter‑evidence during liveness and settle after UMA finalizes.
+- **Voice‑over 10:** On the Case Manager page, the Inbox, Filed, and Watching tabs track disputes; open the new case to view evidence, liveness, and resolution status; owners can add counter‑evidence during liveness and settle after UMA finalizes.

 ## 11) Compliance and audit
 - On‑screen: `/dashboard/compliance`.
 - Demo inputs: No input fields on this page.
-- **Voice‑over 11:** A searchable audit ledger with principals, resource IDs, and payload JSON for registrations, invoices, settlements, and disputes.
+- **Voice‑over 11:** On the Compliance page, a searchable audit ledger lists principals, resource IDs, and payload JSON for registrations, invoices, settlements, and disputes.

 ## 12) Settings
 - On‑screen: `/dashboard/settings`.
 - Demo inputs: No input fields to type for this demo.
-- **Voice‑over 12:** Shows the current Internet Identity principal and role; operators can manage team roles.
+- **Voice‑over 12:** On the Settings page, see the current Internet Identity principal and role; operators can manage team roles.

 ## 13) Gallery and marketplace
 - On‑screen: `/gallery` then `/marketplace`.
 - Demo inputs: No input fields on these pages.
-- **Voice‑over 13:** The gallery surfaces registered media and attribution; the marketplace highlights price and royalty splits with direct Story links so buyers can initiate orders.
+- **Voice‑over 13:** On the Gallery and Marketplace pages, the gallery surfaces registered media and attribution; the marketplace highlights price and royalty splits with direct Story links so buyers can initiate orders.

 ## 14) How creators earn
 - On‑screen: Show an IP’s royalty and minting settings (from IP detail cards and Licenses order builder).
-- **Voice‑over 14:** Revenue comes from per‑license minting and ongoing royalties encoded in PIL terms; disputes can require bonds and upheld claims reflect across licensing flows.
+- **Voice‑over 14:** From the IP details and Licenses builder, revenue comes from per‑license minting and ongoing royalties encoded in PIL terms; disputes can require bonds and upheld claims reflect across licensing flows.